tabbzi/tabbzi.github.io/index.md

             </p>

             <p>
-                I approach research and leadership with matched eagerness, thoroughness, attentiveness, and commitment!
+                I approach research and leadership with eagerness, thoroughness, attentiveness, and commitment!
             </p>

             <p>